cybercongress/chaingear/README.md

 - Links
 - Crowdsales

-## Why do I need to add my cryptocurrency or cryptoasset?
+# Why do I need to add my cryptocurrency or cryptoasset?

-1. Describe what it is for in understandable format.
-2. Your chain on cyber•Fund for free.
+1. Your cryptocurrency or cryptoasset on cyber•Fund for free.
+Evaluated systems are listed in Rating.
+Non evaluated systems are listed in Radar.
+2. cyber•Fund provide you free landing page, market data stats and Reporting API (comming soon).
-3. Make your chain accessible for other developers.
-4. It will make significantly easier to deal with your token for any wallet, exchange, bridge and any web app which want to work with your cryptocurrency or cryptoasset.
+2. Make your cryptocurrency or cryptoasset accessible for other developers.
+It will make significantly easier to deal with your token for any wallet, exchange, bridge or any web app which want to work with your cryptocurrency or cryptoasset.

-## Improve metadata
-You can add blockchain related projects in blockchain metadata.

-## How to add?
+# How to add cryptocurrency?
 Any system that follow basic digital property requirements could be added.
 This is closed list of such requirements:
 For every class of a system there are different requirements and mandatory data structure.

+# How to add cryptoasset?

 # How to add crowdsale?
 Crowdsale consist of 2 steps: